Shuqi-li/shuqi-li.github.io/_pages/about.md

 ======
 * 2024-12-23 Baichuan4-Finance Technical Report is published in arXiv!
 * 2024-12-22 Our work MagicNet was accepted to TKDE!
+* 2024-12-15 The work done with Song Jin is submitted to ARR!
 * 2024-10-15 The work done with Heyue Lin is submitted to The WebConf 2025!
 * 2024-10-15 The work done with Song Jin is submitted to The WebConf 2025!
 * 2024-10-09 The work done with Mengyao Guo is submitted to TPAMI!